PrateekAgarwal20/react-redux-boilerplate/README.md

 ```
 Then, in `server.js`, uncomment lines 3, 28, 31, and 39. `source env.sh` in your console and you're good to go.

+To add models to work with:
+1. Add one schema per file to `./backend/models`.
+See the `user.js` for an example.
+2. Import the schema from the newly created model file in `models.js`.
+3. Create a model using the schema.
+4. Add the model to the `module.exports` object.
+Note: All models are pulled from the `models.js` file, so models must be part of the `models.js` file to be accessible from the rest of the file.

 ## Stack Used
 * Frontend Frameworks
   * React, Redux, React Router